The Story Behind the Development of Aquilion Precision™*1, the industry's first*2 Ultra High-Resolution CT system

 - Examining images obtained from a scan and making a diagnosis

-In December 2016, Toshiba Medical Systems joined the Canon Group.
+In December 2016, Canon Medical Systems joined the Canon Group.
 What synergies can we expect to see in CT technology?

 In terms of tracking a moving target, CT technology might be similar to camera technology.
 It would be interesting if the system could correct blurring by detecting motion.

 If the system could recognize the patient's face in order to eliminate patient recognition errors, while also entering such information as the patient's height and weight data through automatic recognition, procedures would be greatly simplified.